 Remember your core goal

-At the critical moment of that declaration to “think about it”, you must remember what your core goal is whenever someone is smitten with your art.
+At the critical moment of that declaration to “think about it”, you must remember what your core goal is when someone is smitten with your art.
 Whatever the price and whatever the medium, you have created something of importance.
 This is art.
 This is not a washing machine or a cell phone.
 This is a purchase that brings layers of unbridled joy, emotional value, and intrinsic significance.

 Your art changes people’s lives every time they have even a brief interaction.
 Whether it’s on a wall, or on their hand, it’s cherished.
 Whether it’s in their garden or in their kitchen cabinet, it’s much more than utilitarian – even if it’s “just” a coffee cup or a bird feeder.

 You know this is true because they have told you this when you see them again.
-You know this is true because you have “objects d’art” in your own life that give you that small buzz of enjoyment repeatedly whenever you come into contact with that art in your home and life.
+You know this is true because you have “objects d’art” in your own life that give you that small buzz of enjoyment repeatedly when you come into contact with that art in your home and life.

 You know you are creating treasures and beloved items worthy of good homes.
 You know this is true because your passion and that sensation that rushes through you when you complete a piece are genuine.
 You know this because, whether someone buys from you or not, they praise your work and they genuinely praise you and marvel at your skills.